0xSherlokMo/theif/README.md

-# veseeta-scrapper
+# multivendor-scrapper

-this repo is private for legal purposes. don't change access settings.
+a general package for scrapping different resources. just like a plug-and